dsentker/url-signature-bundle/README.md

 * a relative string (parsable with [date()](http://php.net/manual/de/function.date.php) function )
 * a \DateTime object
 * a timestamp as integer

+If the hash value is validated AFTER the expiration time, it is invalid.

 ### Sign URLs in your controller
 Use dependency injection to get an instance of `Shift\UrlSignatureBundle\Utils\UrlSignatureBuilder`: